WELSH FEATURE WRITING LAB

-The course: This free writing lab offered by Ffilm Cymru and Brynach Day will be held over a four-month period.
-The classes will be held online on Thursday evenings with one in-person Saturday session in either Wrexham or Swansea (depending on which is nearest).
+The course: This free writing lab taught by Brynach Day will be held over a four-month period.
+The classes will be held online on Thursday evenings with one in-person Saturday session in either Wrexham or Swansea (depending on which is nearest to you).
 During the course you’ll learn about loglines, pitch decks, character design, dialogue, style, and three act structure.
 You’ll also get to present and be given feedback on your pitch deck materials as well as the first pages of your new feature film.
-Our guests will include successful writers and producers working in the UK and USA.
+Our guests will include successful writers and producers working in the UK and US.

 The brief: We're looking for first time feature writers who have film ideas that reflect the breadth of lived experiences in Wales today.
 We aren't interested in big epic stories about important historical events, or in familiar Welsh narratives (a Chat GTP search of contemporary stories will give you a list of these).
 Instead, we are interested in contained stories set within unexplored subcultures or settings.
 The benchmark for the types of stories we want to develop in this lab include The Ceremony, Limbo, Brides (2025), God's Own Country, Beats, and Human Traffic.
 We want personal stories inspired by the writer’s direct experiences as we believe that firsthand knowledge is the best way to create both specific and fresh Welsh stories.